LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

 the base models, the ones that were only trained on the next-token objective, and those that were further fine-tuned on instructions to act like assistants akin to ChatGPT.
 Both models can be used for classifications, but the characteristics of each must be kept in mind.
 Usually, the latter models have a name indicating the further tuning like '-instruct' (:code:`HuggingFaceTB/SmolLM2-1.7B` vs. :code:`HuggingFaceTB/SmolLM2-1.7B-Instruct` where the latter is fine-tuned).
+First,we will cover base models, as the prompt is easier to construct but requrie few labeled data (:ref:`tutorial_causal_lms_base`), afterwards, we will cover fine-tuned models that can be used without any labeled data (:ref:`tutorial_causal_lms_fine_tuned`).

 Example Dataset
 ---------------